 It’s depressing to believe you’re a victim, so why is this thought habit so popular?
 Victim thinking lures us because it feels good in the short run.

-Like a drug, the instant good feeling obscures long-run harm.
+Like a drug, the instant good feeling obscures long-term harm.
 Here’s how to escape the trap of victim thinking and enjoy the natural power you were born with.

 Your brain releases a good-feeling chemical called oxytocin when you find social support.
 Victim thinking is a fast, easy way to feel social support.
 In the state of nature, animals stick with the herd for protection from predators.
 Humans likewise bond in the face of common enemies.
 The more you focus on common enemies, the more you feel group solidarity.
 Of course, you have to keep feeling threatened by enemies in order to continue enjoying the oxytocin, so it’s a bad deal in the long run.